esnitkin914/Comparative_Genomics/day3_morning/README.md

 > ***i.
 Download MRSA genome alignment from great lakes***

-Use cyberduck or scp to get genomes onto your laptop
+Use cyberduck or scp to get genomes onto your local system.

 ```